How Much Do Retractable Awnings Cost in 2025?

 • Discuss your options with at least three local contractors to compare pricing and availability.

-• Pay close attention to your property’s sun patterns to decide on the optimal awning location to maximize shade during the hottest parts of the day.
+• Pay close attention to your property’s sun patterns to determine the optimal awning location that maximizes shade during the hottest parts of the day.

-• Select awning fabrics with UV protection, water resistance, and mildew protection to extend the lifespan of your investment.
+• Choose awning fabrics that offer UV protection, water resistance, and mildew resistance to prolong the lifespan of your investment.

-• For motorized awnings, choose high-quality motors for peace of mind about long-term reliability.
+• For motorized awnings, opt for high-quality motors for peace of mind regarding long-term reliability.

 • Consider extended warranty options to offset possible awning repair costs in the future.